alexaschor/RandomArt/README.md

 # RandomArt

 This is a C++ implementation of a randomart generator.
 It is based on and very similar in structure and function to the [random-art.org Python implementation](http://www.random-art.org/about/), but much faster.
-It generates images like these:
+It generates images like the following.
+One of them is my Github profile picture

 ![](collage.png)